What are “personal data”?

-With respect to personal data received or transferred pursuant to the Privacy Shield, Aptitude Health is subject to the regulatory enforcement powers of the US Federal Trade Commission.
-In certain situations, Aptitude Health may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+Aptitude Health acts in full compliance with the EU-US Privacy Shield, but refrains from registration until the terms of EP Resolution are fully met and the regulatory enforcement powers of the US Federal Trade Commission are fully restored.
+In certain situations, Aptitude Health may still be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

-You may direct any inquiries or complaints related to our Privacy Shield compliance to .
-Under certain conditions, more fully described on the Privacy Shield website, you may be entitled to invoke binding arbitration when other dispute-resolution procedures have been exhausted.
+You may direct any inquiries or complaints related to our Privacy Shield compliance to https://www.privacyshield.gov/welcome